The Ultimate Guide to Nailing Your Logo Presentation for Clients

 • Colour Variants: Display both full-colour and black-and-white versions.
 This helps the client see how the logo can adapt to different print materials or digital displays.

-• Horizontal and Vertical Layouts: Not every space will accommodate a similar logo—present horizontal and vertical layouts to demonstrate flexibility in design.
+• Horizontal and Vertical Layouts: Not every space will accommodate a similar logo—present both horizontal and vertical layouts to demonstrate design flexibility.

 • Iconography: If the logo includes an icon or symbol, display that independently.
-This helps clients understand how it can function separately as a brand identifier, like on social media or as an app icon.
+This helps clients understand how it can function independently as a brand identifier, such as on social media or as an app icon.

-Create a slide dedicated to showing these variations all side by side.
+Create a slide that shows these variations side by side.
 Something like this could be appealing:

 Variation TypeExample